Natural History Museum, London: In popular culture

 The museum plays an important role in the 1975 London-based Disney live-action feature One of Our Dinosaurs Is Missing; the eponymous skeleton is stolen from the museum, and a group of intrepid nannies hide inside the mouth of the museum's blue whale model (in fact a specially created prop – the nannies peer out from behind the whale's teeth, but a blue whale is a baleen whale and has no teeth).
 Additionally, the film is set in the 1920s, before the blue whale model was built.

 The museum was featured in the 2006 music video for the song, "Friday Night" by McFly, from the soundtrack to the movie, Night at the Museum.
 The video, shot with various handheld cameras, features the band members as security guards at the museum, and then running around London.

 The museum features as a base for Prodigium, a secret society which studies and fights monsters, first appearing on The Mummy.

 In the 2014 film Paddington, Millicent Clyde (played by Nicole Kidman) is a devious and treacherous taxidermist at the museum.
 She kidnaps Paddington, intending to kill and stuff him, but is thwarted by the Brown family after scenes involving chases inside and on the roof of the building.

 The museum was prominently featured in the Sky One 2014 documentary David Attenborough's Natural History Museum Alive where several extinct creatures exhibited at the museum including Dippy the Diplodocus were brought to life using CGI.

 The museum features prominently in the level Lud's Gate from Tomb Raider III, with Core Design launching the game with Jonathan Ross at the museum on 15 October 1998.

 Andy Day's CBeebies shows, Andy's Dinosaur Adventures and Andy's Prehistoric Adventures are filmed in the Natural History Museum.

 The museum was site of the first Pit Stop on The Amazing Race 33.

 The museum is featured in the fifth episode of the Apple TV+ period drama The Essex Serpent.

 The museum is featured in the music video for the song "Hordes of Khan", by the Swedish metal band, Sabaton.
 The song is about Genghis Khan.
 The video was inspired by Night at the Museum.

+In March 2026 the museum was reported as the UK’s most visited attraction with over 7.1 million visitors in 2025.